-Sumac is a Middle Eastern or Turkish Spice, that is red in color and has a subtle lemony flavor.
-It is not as strong as lemon, but it is sour in taste.
-It is quite often used in marinades, soups, meat rubs, or even in salad dressings.
+Sumac is a Middle Eastern or Turkish Spice that is red and has a subtle lemony flavor.
+It is not as strong as lemon, but it is sour.
+It is often used in marinades, soups, meat rubs, or salad dressings.

-Apart from having a nice tangy flavor, sumac also has antimicrobial, antioxidant, and anti-inflammatory properties.
+Apart from having a nice tangy flavor, sumac has antimicrobial, antioxidant, and anti-inflammatory properties.

-Sumac is easily available at the stores nowadays, but in case you cannot get it, you can order it from online grocery portals such as amazon.
+Sumac is easily available at stores nowadays, but if you cannot get it, you can order it from online grocery portals like Amazon.

-Onions – This salad is traditionally made using red onions, although you can use yellow or white onions too.
+Onions – This salad is traditionally made using red onions, although you can also use yellow or white onions.

 Sumac – Sumac is the key ingredient in this red onion salad.

-Parsley – Add in some fresh parsley for the refreshing taste.
+Parsley – Add in some fresh parsley for a refreshing taste.
 It also adds a nice hint of green color to the salad.

 Lemon Juice – Use only freshly squeezed lemon juice for the best taste.

-Salt and Sugar – Season the salad with a little salt and sugar, to make it even yummier.
+Salt and Sugar – Season the Turkish onion salad with salt and sugar to make it even yummier.

-If you want to make these marinated onions spicy, then add some cayenne pepper or red pepper flakes.
+If you want to make these marinated onions spicy, add some cayenne or red pepper flakes.

 How To Make Sumac Onions